Running Server-Side Appium Tests

 Server-side Appium testing is when you upload your existing Appium tests to BitBar Cloud and then, either using the API or the cloud UI, select and start test execution on multiple devices.
 The benefits of this approach are that you do not need to modify your Appium tests, the execution of tests can be parallelized on multiple devices, and you are informed when the execution is finished.

 The below sample code can be downloaded from our git repository.
 Here, we use Python.
-You can also find test suites in other supported languages like Java, Ruby, and C#.
+You can also find test suites in other supported languages like Java and Ruby.
+For C# we suggest running client-side execution.

 Run the sample in the cloud